MateoGiuffra/po2-TpFinal2024/README.md

 - **Design Patterns**: Utilize common design patterns to solve recurring problems in software design.
 - **Testing and Validation**: Ensure code quality and correctness through unit testing.

-This project highlights skills in advanced Java programming and object-oriented design, making it an excellent addition to a professional portfolio.
+This project highlights skills in advanced Java programming and object-oriented design.